 Next, fill the sink or a bucket with warm water.
 Add one-fourth cup heavy-duty laundry detergent that contains the enzymes and surfactants needed to lift away stains (Tide or Persil are leading brands) and one cup of baking soda to help with odor; then soak the uniform for at least one hour.
 It is even better if it can soak overnight.
 Obviously, if you are the team Mom or Dad and have more than one uniform, increase the amount of water, detergent, and baking soda accordingly.

 If you have hard water, the uniform will be harder to clean and you will need to add some water conditioner to your presoak bucket.
 This is not fabric softener; water conditioner is an additive that helps detergent work better.

 Chlorine bleach has many appropriate uses, just like steroids, but not in baseball.
 It may be tempting to use chlorine bleach on white or even gray uniforms to whiten and brighten but it is not effective for polyester fabrics and can even damage the material.
 Chlorine bleach strips away the outer coating on the man-made polyester threads and exposes the inner yellow core.

-Instead, use an oxygen or all-fabric bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) to brighten and whiten.
-Mix a solution of oxygen bleach and warm water following package directions creating enough to completely submerge the uniform.
-Again, allow the uniform to soak for at least four hours to get results, overnight is best, and then wash as usual.
+Instead, use oxygen or all-fabric bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) to brighten and whiten.
+Mix a solution of oxygen bleach and warm water following package directions creating enough solution to completely submerge the uniform.
+Again, allow the uniform to soak for at least four hours to get the best results, overnight is better, and then wash as usual.